 Type 1 women face greater health risksWednesday, 18 February 2015

-Women with type 1 diabetes are more likely to suffer serious health problems than men, according to a study undertaken by the University of Queensland’s School of Public Health.
+Health risks for women with type 1 diabetes are greater than for men with type 1 diabetes, according to a study undertaken by the University of Queensland’s School of Public Health.

 The research analysed 26 diabetes studies dating back to 1965, covering more than 200,000 people.
 The researchers found that women with type 1 diabetes had a 40% increased risk of death from any cause and more than twice the risk of dying from heart disease compared to men with type 1 diabetes.